Lyczeq/my-tutorials/4.destructuring/exercises.md

 };
 ```

-3. Using the spread operator and a special function, find a max value of the following array:
+3. Using the spread operator and a special math function, find a max value of the following array:

 ```js
 const array = [2, 5, 13, 8];